Mitchel Bergkamp

-Mitchel Dennis Bergkamp (born 10 September 1998) is a Dutch footballer who plays as a midfielder.
+Mitchel Dennis Bergkamp (born 10 September 1998) is a Dutch footballer who plays as a midfielder for club Walton & Hersham.

 Career

 Bergkamp started his career with Dutch fourth tier side Jong Almere City, helping them earn promotion to the Dutch third tier.
 In 2020, he trialed for the youth academy of Arsenal in the English Premier League.

-Before the second half of 2020–21, Bergkamp joined the youth academy of English second tier club Watford.
+Before the second half of 2020–21, Bergkamp joined the youth academy of English second-tier club Watford.
 In January 2023, he signed for Bromley in England.

 On 31 May 2024, it was confirmed that Bergkamp would leave Bromley following the expiration of his contract.
 In October 2024, he joined National League South side Welling United.
 He departed the club in December 2024.

+On 15 August 2026, Bergkamp joined National League South club Walton & Hersham.

 Personal life

 He is the son of Netherlands international Dennis Bergkamp.